build-on-aws/content/posts/build-and-deploy-your-first-blazor-webassembly-app/index.md

 ![Visual Studio displaying the results of of a deployment with the new Publish to AWS exerience for the server part of a hosted Blazor WebAssembly application](./images/blazorwasm-hosted-solution-deployed.jpg)

-## What to know about Blazor WebAssembly app consuming AWS services
+## What to Know About Blazor WebAssembly App Consuming AWS Services

 You can find content to help with your first steps with Blazor WebAssembly on AWS like this [post](https://aws.amazon.com/blogs/developer/run-blazor-based-net-web-applications-on-aws-serverless/) and this [one about Blazor WebAssembly and Amplify](https://aws.amazon.com/blogs/devops/deploy-net-blazor-webassembly-application-to-aws-amplify/).
 But the most important information lies in what they miss: the limitations you will likely encounter.
 Let's dive in.

-### Blazor WebAssembly authentication and authorization with Amazon Cognito
+### Blazor WebAssembly Authentication and Authorization with Amazon Cognito

 Blazor WebAssembly's default authentication and authorization mechanism is built on top of OpenID Connect protocol.
 It is nowadays a standard choice for SPAs.